FlatIO/api-client-js/docs/ScoreApi.md

 <a name="deleteScore"></a>
 # **deleteScore**
-> deleteScore(score, )
+> deleteScore(score)

 Delete a score

-This API call will schedule the deletion of the score, its revisions, and whole history.
-The user calling this API method must have the &#x60;aclAdmin&#x60; rights on this document to process this action.
+This method can be used by the owner/admin (&#x60;aclAdmin&#x60; rights) of a score as well as regular collaborators.
+When called by an owner/admin, it will schedule the deletion of the score, its revisions, and complete history.
 The score won&#39;t be accessible anymore after calling this method and the user&#39;s quota will directly be updated.
+When called by a regular collaborator (&#x60;aclRead&#x60; / &#x60;aclWrite&#x60;), the score will be unshared (i.e. removed from the account &amp; own collections).

 ### Example
 ```javascript